Actifio/zfdr/README.md

 1. Ensure you are logged into AGM and vCenter (options 1 and 2)
 1. Import your On Vault images if you didn't do so using the GUI (option 4)
 1. Create a config file to run your DR with (option 5)
-1. Now Exit out and open that config file (recommend Edit Pad Pro) and set the following values:
+1. Now Exit out and open that config file (recommend Edit Pad Pro) and set the required values.
+At least set a phase.
-1. For each VM set a phase number starting with 1.
-So you might have 5 VMs to be brought up in phase 1,  then another 10 VMs brought up in phase, then all remaining VMs in phase 3.
-1. If you want the recovered VMs to use a different name set a targetvmname
-1. Set the network name where you want to place the VM
-1. If you want the VM to use the same MAC Address as the source VM put true in the restoremacaddr column.
-1. Set a label to make unmounting easy.
 1. Run( specifying your file):   ```Start-GCVERecovery -filename xxxxx  ```
 1. Run option 9 to create the new VMs in phase 1
 1. Monitor the mounts with option 10